It is no secret that stress affects everyone. However, what the effect of that stress has on men is much different from it is in women.

 Yoga practitioners are encouraged to meditate and to practice mindfulness.
 Practicing it can also teach you both breathing and relaxation techniques.
-Yoga also encourages focusing on the moment rather than letting your thoughts wander and allow those stressful worries in.
+Yoga also encourages focusing on the moment and not letting your thoughts wander and allow those stressful worries in.

 Stress immediately causes our breathing to become more frequent and shallower.
 Taking a moment to take a few deep breaths – try breathing in for a few counts, holding your breath for a few counts, and then exhaling slowly for a few counts.
 After two or three deep breaths, you should feel yourself calming down.

 If you live in a recreational state, or feel that your stress is at levels that a doctor would recommend cannabis in a medical state, try it.
 You might want to try an indica strain because indicas are known for promoting relaxation.
 If you need the relief at work, keep some flower or concentrate in your portable vaporizer.
 For at home relief, choose an indica flower and use your desktop vaporizer.

 Laughter helps to open your lungs and stimulates your heart and muscles.
 It also releases those stress-busting endorphins in your brain.
 Watch some funny cats on YouTube or chat up that coworker you think missed a calling as a stand-up comedian.

 Aromatherapy can help to reduce stress.
 Whether you light up a scented candle or use some essential oils in a diffuser, scents like rose and lavender have been shown to promote relaxation.